ewpoe1237/EMANE-DAC/docs/running_without_manager.md

 sudo ./run-emane.sh start 0
 ```
 Each network node will start an LXC container that can be accessed via `ssh`.
 To access `nem-1` the command is simply `ssh nem-1`.
 NEMs with IDs between 1 and 15 have their access IP addresses stored in `/etc/hosts`.
+Each LXC inherets the host file system and authentication credentials so the LXC can be logged into with the same user account as the host

 ## Running emanerelayd (ARGoS Interface Program)
-The EMANE relay program (emanerelayd) is by default configured to not run automatically on each NEM to allow for manual debugging.
+The EMANE relay program, `emanerelayd`, is by default configured to not run automatically on each NEM to allow for manual debugging.
 To start the program, it must be run on each NEM.
-The command must be ran from inside each LXC and must be provided the ID number of the NEM currently logged into.
-The program can be ran with the `-d, --daemonize` argument to run it disconnected from the currently terminal.
+The command must be run from inside each LXC and must be provided the ID number of the NEM currently logged into.
+The program can be run with the `-d, --daemonize` argument to run it disconnected from the currently terminal.

 Once the program is running, it will wait until ARGoS connects to it, then resume running.
 This connection occurs after ARGoS is signaled in the next step.